Wednesday, October 4, 2023

-The Facebook stock was trading at just $90 in 2015.
-It then skyrocketed to $200 in 2018 before coming to a halt after the earnings of the tech company were made public.
+In 2015, Facebook’s stock was trading at $90, and it surged to $200 in 2018 before hitting a pause after the company’s earnings were made public.

 Depending On Ad Revenue